Deshvan11/Deshvan11/README.md

 ## Hi there 👋
-Looking forward to learn and apply my understandings about different knowledge and skills 😃 👊 ❤
+Looking forward to learn and apply my understandings about different knowledge and skills.

+😃 👊 ❤

-Creating projetcs that really are required and add significant change in th development of tech&perspective ⚡ 📊 😊
+Creating projectss that really are required and add significant change in th development of tech&perspective

+⚡ 📊 😊

 <!--